ionelmc/pytest-benchmark/docs/usage.rst

                         Dump a JSON report into PATH.
 Note that this will include the complete data (all the timings, not just the stats).
+  --benchmark-elasticsearch
+                        Save data to elasticsearch instead of json files.
+  --benchmark-elasticsearch-host=URL
+                        Address of elasticsearch host.
+  --benchmark-elasticsearch-index=INDEX
+                        Elasticsearch index to save data in.
+  --benchmark-elasticsearch-doctype=DOCTYPE
+                        Elasticsearch doctype of inserted data.

 Markers
 =======